dansasser/SIM-ONE/CODE_OF_CONDUCT.md

 ## **6. Attribution**

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html), version 2.1, tailored to reflect the core philosophical principles of the Sim-One Framework.
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html), version 2.1, tailored to reflect the core philosophical principles of the SIM-ONE Framework.